 The majority of companies throughout the world, especially small and local businesses, default to the use of a family name or the name of the owner as their brand, but there could be a benefit to investing in creative business names.

 Linguists use words like “fricative” and “plosive” to explain the different sounds in words.
-Different fricative and plosives, and how they were arranged in a word, could make the consumer think of power, energy, and speed, or slowing down, relaxation, and comfort.
+Different fricatives and plosives, and how they were arranged in a word, could make the consumer think of power, energy, speed, slowing down, relaxation, and comfort.

 How to Come Up with a Creative Business Name

-You do not have to be a linguist to come up with a great brand name.
+You must not be a linguist to create a great brand name.

 Naming experts have come up with some general rules that should be followed when brainstorming your company name: